misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

 of each airport and then display the map.
 PLay with the provided demos in the folium documentation.

-Your map should include the airport icon in the pin and the contents of the pin should be the airport name and iata code in parethesis, for example, `Denver International Airport (DEN)`.
+Your map should include the airport icon in the pin (Font Awesome "airport" icon) and the contents of the pin should be the airport name and iata code in parethesis, for example, `Denver International Airport (DEN)`.